SharePoint/sp-dev-docs/docs/general-development/sharepoint-workflow-development-best-practices.md

 # SharePoint workflow development best practices
-Provides a collection of best practices for developers using Visual Studio to create workflows in SharePoint 2013.
+Provides a collection of best practices for developers using Visual Studio to create workflows in SharePoint.
 ## Workflow development best practices

 To develop error-free workflows for SharePoint, it is best to follow some general guidelines, or "best practices."
 This is the case whether you are using SharePoint Designer 2013 or Visual Studio 2012 for workflow development.